warmshowers/wsandroid/index.md

 ## Updates

-If we decide to build something new, we'll post an update here, on <https://warmshowers.bike>.
+[sleepy.bike](https://sleepy.bike) is a new home for the community of bicycle touring travellers and those who want to host them.
+It is decentralised in a way that users can store their data in a server (pod) of their choice and can manage access to it.

-Together with volunteers from other hospitality exchange communities we have an idea to federate our platforms and solve the issue of communities being trapped in a platform they can not influance or change - once forever.
+Together with volunteers from other hospitality exchange communities we have an idea to federate our platforms and solve the issue of communities being trapped in a platform they can not influence or change - once forever.
 We plan to make it easy for users to move between different platforms and to make it easy for new platforms to emerge - let the one for bicycle touring community be the first one in the [Fediverse](https://en.wikipedia.org/wiki/Fediverse)!
-Visit our [new project page](https://fedihospex.github.io) and give us some feedback, support us or join the team.
+Visit our [new project page](https://openhospitality.network/) and give us some feedback, support us or join the team.

 ## Help needed!